Go Back

 + servings

-White plate with vegan breakfast sausage patties
+Plate of vegan breakfast patties

 Vegan Breakfast Sausage Patties

 Swap the meat at breakfast time for these protein-packed vegan sausage patties.
 They're oh-so-easy to make and they taste great!
-Your health will thank you for taking such good care of it.

 No ratings yet

-Prep Time 10 minutes
+Prep Time 15 minutes

-Cook Time 20 minutes
+Cook Time 30 minutes

-Total Time 30 minutes
+Total Time 45 minutes

 Servings 8 patties